 A dental insurance plan for families is either included in a health insurance plan or offered as an optional benefit.
 It could also be included in your company's HMO, but the coverage is likely to be limited.

 Typically, this insurance type covers annual oral prophylaxis, oral consultations and examinations, simple tooth extractions, and temporary fillings.

 If you're planning to grow your family, getting a family dental insurance plan is worth the investment.
 It is affordable and helps you reduce your family's out-of-pocket dental care costs.

 A travel insurance plan for families is a must-have if you regularly go on overseas vacations with your family.
 When you'll take your family on a trip around Europe, you'll be required to get travel insurance before you're issued a visa.

-Even if you have life insurance, it won’t protect you and your family when something happens while traveling abroad.
-With a family travel insurance plan, you and your loved ones are covered on medical emergencies and travel inconveniences (flight delays, lost baggage or travel documents, trip cancellation, etc.) that occur outside the Philippines.
+Even if you have life insurance, it won't protect you and your family when something happens while traveling abroad.
+With a family travel insurance plan, you and your loved ones are covered for medical emergencies and travel inconveniences (flight delays, lost baggage or travel documents, trip cancellation, etc.) that occur outside the Philippines.